talaafahad/Sdaia_capstone_project/README.md

 an obvious failure.
 Candidates outside the box are now discarded, district polygons are preferred over streets that share the name, and a weak match is labelled so the count can be discounted.

+**This node returned nothing for a while, and it turned out to be three compounding bugs, not one:**

+1. **The question was over-specific.** It asked what applies to *this* category, in *this* district, at *this* exact square-metre figure — the most granular binding of any node.
+Balady publishes requirements for commercial premises generally and never names a district or a sqm number, so a source failing to match all three read as a miss.
+The prompt now asks what Balady publishes for commercial premises and which of it governs the activity; case facts remain available for stating conditions in the note, never as a filter on what gets reported.
+2. **The retrieved context was 183,000 characters.** Live Balady/momah pages are service directories — two measured over 52,000 characters each, mostly a catalogue of unrelated services (maps, panoramas, vehicle marking).
+The whole page was being sent whole, so the licence requirements were buried.
+   Now windowed around the query: 183,299 → 9,579 characters, a 19× reduction
+   — the same class of bug as the Verifier's passage-windowing fix, in the opposite direction (too much irrelevant content diluting the signal, rather than too little of the right content reaching it).
+3. **This was the only model-calling node with no rate-limit handling at all.** A 429 surfaced identically to "Balady genuinely publishes nothing" — indistinguishable in the output.
+It now shares the same backoff schedule as the Case Officer.

+Any one of these alone could produce a false "unverified" result; together they meant the node's output could not be trusted until all three were found and fixed.
+Real Balady requirements (establishment record, exterior signboard photo, lease/ownership contract) now surface correctly.

 ### 4. Tax / Financial — **no model in the decision path**